 One of the most unique times of the year at Covenant Harbor is our maple syrup season.
-Our very own Mike Kim, an intern this year, is one of the staff involved in the maple syrup season.
+Our very own Mike Kim, an intern in 2017, is one of the staff involved in the maple syrup season.
 He took some time to reflect on the maple syrup production process (and share some great photos, too!).

 “As we come out of our winter season here at Covenant Harbor, we begin our maple syrup season.
 This is my first year as an intern for Covenant Harbor and it is also my first time ‘maple-ing!’
 There has been a lot to learn and a lot to do, but it has all been a ton of fun and worthwhile.

 One of the things I kept hearing at the beginning of the process, was that it takes a lot of work for a small result.
 We do all this work stretching out lines, tapping trees, collecting sap, cooking the sap, and bottling syrup.
 Stretching out the maple lines and tapping trees all over camp took 3 of us interns 2 weeks to complete.
 Cooking the sap into maple syrup takes a full 24 hours and involves a lot of patience and different steps demanding attention.
 In the end, the amount of syrup we get pales in comparison to the amount of sap we collect – it takes roughly 40 gallons of maple sap to produce 1 gallon of maple syrup.